THURROCK – 5 [Janney 28. Cross 52. 80. Goddard 68. 89] SUTTON UNITED – 3 [Akuamouah 18. Gray 87p. 90p]

 What is more shocking though is the violent drop in form of a lot of our current squad.
 Dependable players, who for the first month and a bit defended resolutely, kept 8 clean sheets and scored for fun, have suddenly started performing even less competently than my nan.

 And well, she’s er……dead.

-Chalmers volunteers for driving duty on this one and he rolls up with a car full of depressed fellow U’s around 12.30.
+As it’s a proper twat to get to via public transport and even worse for getting a pint, Chalmers volunteers for driving duty on this one and everyone accepts immediately.
+So he rolls up at mine with a car full of depressed fellow U’s around 12.30.

-Even Greek is in attendance despite declaring last week he’d be skipping this one to add points on his ‘Missus/Girlfriend Reward Card’ by going Crimbo shopping with his good lady.
-Foolishly, he’s gone & got it all done early so he can come round the M25 with us.
+Even Greek is in attendance despite declaring last week he’d definitely be skipping this one to add points on his ‘Missus/Girlfriend Reward Card’ by going Crimbo shopping with his good lady.
+Foolishly however, he’s gone & got it all done early so he can come round the M25 with us.
+The absoilute muppet.

 Bugger.
 Thurrock it is I s’pose.

 We find a quietly confident ThurrockBoy in the bar.
-Wich is unsurprising really ‘cos he’s got every fucking reason to be!
+Which is unsurprising really ‘cos he’s got every fucking reason to be given they’re not half bad and we’re little better than utterly rancid!
 Meanwhile the second half of the Liverpool-Wigwam game on the telly fails to entertain.